7 min read

 A polished AI response can create confidence.
 That does not make the system trustworthy.

-Trustworthy AI collaboration means the people involved can understand what is happening, decide who or what has authority, see what changed, correct mistakes, and preserve the right context for the next step.
+Trustworthy AI collaboration means the people involved can see enough context to understand what is happening, decide who or what has authority, correct mistakes, and preserve the right evidence for the next step.

-This is a different standard than simply evaluating whether a model produced a good answer in isolation.
+That is a different standard from evaluating whether a model produced a good answer in isolation.

 How do we make AI useful enough to participate in real work without making the work opaque, reckless, or impossible to govern?